Don Valley Parkway: Route description

 The Don Valley Parkway begins at an interchange with the Gardiner Expressway near the mouth of the Don River in downtown Toronto.
-From there, it runs northwards on the eastern bank of the valley, between the river and the developed city to the east.
-Beyond the southern, older section of the city, the valley widens and the expressway continues northwards through the parklands along the river to Don Mills Road.
+From there, the parkway runs northwards on the eastern bank of the valley, between the river and the developed city to the east.
+Beyond the southern, older section of the city, the valley widens and the parkway continues northwards through the parklands along the river to Don Mills Road.
 The route leaves the valley, rises to meet Eglinton Avenue, descends into the valley again and goes through the park lands of Milne Hollow to Lawrence Avenue.
-It ascends to meet York Mills Road and ends at Highway 401.
+The parkway ascends to meet York Mills Road and ends at Highway 401, with the physical road continuing as Highway 404.

 South of the Forks

 At its southern end near the mouth of the Don River, the parkway begins in a multiple-level interchange with the ground-level Lake Shore Boulevard and the elevated Gardiner Expressway directly above the boulevard.
 The Gardiner–Don Valley ramps provide access to the section of the Gardiner Expressway west of the parkway.
-There is no access either from or to the Gardiner east of the parkway.
-To travel east from the southbound lanes of the parkway, motorists must exit via the off-ramp to Lake Shore Boulevard, which meets the Lake Shore at a signalized intersection.
+There is no access either from or to the Gardiner east of the parkway (before the Gardiner's east end realignment that commenced in 2021, the Gardiner ended shortly after crossing the Don River as it descended and merged into Lake Shore Boulevard via the Logan Avenue ramp from 2002-2021, prior to that the elevated Gardiner extended to Leslie Street from 1966-2001 where it was known as Gardiner East).
+To travel east from the southbound lanes of the parkway, motorists must exit via an off-ramp that meets the Lake Shore Boulevard at a signalized intersection.

 Less than 500 m north of the Gardiner, the Canadian National Railway (CNR)/GO Toronto railway viaduct passes over the parkway.
 The interchange is constrained by that distance for the Gardiner—Don Valley two-lane ramps bridge the difference in height from ground-level under the viaduct with the height of the Gardiner.
 Acceleration and deceleration lanes for the Lake Shore—Don Valley ramps connect under the viaduct.

-From the viaduct, the parkway proceeds north as a four-lane highway on a straight course along the east bank of the channelized Don River, passing beneath Eastern Avenue and veering slightly to the east as it passes below Queen Street East.
+From the viaduct, the parkway proceeds north as a four-lane freeway on a straight course along the east bank of the channelized Don River, passing beneath the Eastern Avenue Bypass viaduct and veering slightly to the east as it passes below Queen Street East.

-On- and off-ramps project northward from Eastern Avenue, each adding a lane to both carriageways.
+On- and off-ramps project northward from the Eastern Avenue viaduct, each adding a lane to both carriageways.
 The expressway continues northward, with the Don River sandwiched between the highway and Bayview Avenue.
 The Parkway passes beneath Dundas and Gerrard Streets and rises onto the 'Don Flats' plateau at Riverdale Park.
 In this section, the elevation of the highway is close to the level of the river and is liable to flood after heavy rains, as occurred in June 2010, for example.